RWS-CFNS/cap-dab-server/README.md

-cap-dab-server is a piece of software that combines exisiting technologies (ODR-mmbTools) into a solution capable of translating CAP (Common Alerting Protocol) messages to a DAB/DAB+ emergency warning broadcast.
+cap-dab-server is a piece of software that combines existing DAB broadcasting utilities (from ODR-mmbTools) into a solution capable of translating CAP (Common Alerting Protocol) messages to a DAB/DAB+ emergency warning broadcast.

 ![Main menu](main_menu.png)